Distributed Order Management Quickstart Guide

 }

-Allocate inventory for an order:
+Example 2: Allocate Inventory for an Order

 async function allocateInventory(orderId) {